kubernetes/website/docs/tutorials/stateful-application/basic-stateful-set.md

 ### Scaling a StatefulSet
 When we refer to scaling a StatefulSet, we mean increasing or decreasing the number of replicas in the StatefulSet.
-This is accomplished by by updating the `replicas` field.
+This is accomplished by updating the `replicas` field.
 You can use either
 [`kubectl scale`](/docs/user-guide/kubectl/kubectl_scale/) or
 [`kubectl patch`](/docs/user-guide/kubectl/kubectl_patch/) to scale a Stateful